openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

-"The new kernel version is notable because it hasn't grown in size “ yet it contains hundreds of advancements which will be obvious to end users, who don't often notice changes in their Linux distribution's kernel.
+"The new kernel version is notable because it hasn't grown in size â€“ yet it contains hundreds of advancements which will be obvious to end users, who don't often notice changes in their Linux distribution's kernel.

  After 80 days of development Linus Torvalds has released Linux version 2.6.36.
 It got the name "Flesh-Eating Bats with Fangs" with the eight pre-release; Torvalds was inspired by a bat that recently found its way into his house.
-The new Linux kernel is no larger than its immediate predecessor “ a rarity, as over the past few years the kernel sources have grown by several hundred thousand lines of code with every new version released in the main development branch. (...)"
+The new Linux kernel is no larger than its immediate predecessor â€“ a rarity, as over the past few years the kernel sources have grown by several hundred thousand lines of code with every new version released in the main development branch. (...)"